BeamNG/BeamNGpy/docs/source/bngros.rst

 **********************

 To support the interoperability between BeamNG.tech and ROS we published the BeamNG ROS Integration.
-It is an independent ROS package that translates a range of BeamNGpy features to the ROS framework. `beamng-ros-integration <https://github.com/BeamNG/beamng-ros-integration>`_ is an repository contains packages to support the interoperability between BeamNG.tech and ROS 1 distributions Melodic Morenia and Noetic Ninjemys.
+It is an independent ROS package that translates a range of BeamNGpy features to the ROS framework. `beamng-ros-integration <https://github.com/BeamNG/beamng-ros-integration>`_ is a repository that contains packages to support the interoperability between BeamNG.tech and ROS 1 distributions Melodic Morenia and Noetic Ninjemys.

-Basic ROS functionality are included i.e., sensors streaming, `Rviz <http://wiki.ros.org/rviz>`_ simulation, direct keyboard control (Teleop).
+Basic ROS functionality is included, i.e., sensors streaming, `Rviz <http://wiki.ros.org/rviz>`_ simulation, direct keyboard control (Teleop).
 ROS topics for Sensor Suite: multiple filters of the camera (Annotated, instance, Depth, and RGB), 3D Lidar, Ultrasonic, IMU, and vehicle electrics (speed, fuel, temperature, gear, signals, lights, etc).

 - Installation Prerequisites:

-you must have the following softwares/packages installed i.e., `BeamNG.Tech <https://documentation.beamng.com/beamng_tech/>`_, `BeamNGpy <https://pypi.org/project/beamngpy/>`__,and `WSL2 <https://jack-kawell.com/2020/06/12/ros-wsl2/>`_.
+  You must have the following software/packages installed: `BeamNG.Tech <https://documentation.beamng.com/beamng_tech/>`_, `BeamNGpy <https://pypi.org/project/beamngpy/>`_, and `WSL2 <https://jack-kawell.com/2020/06/12/ros-wsl2/>`_.

 ROS packages
 ^^^^^^^^^^^^